 George Watson’s College

 First founded in the 1700s, George Watson’s College (GWC) is an independent school based in Edinburgh – with over 2,000 enrolled students – and is one of the top rated in the UK.
 Its 50-acre campus is located in the Morningside area of the Scottish capital, and offers education for children between the ages of 3-18.

-The college has been a customer of our trusted partner, Ping Network Solutions, for 8 years – and in 2019, the institution decided to invest in our Tiger Prism workplace data analytics software, after Ping recommended it as a tool for its voice analytics and call reporting needs.
+In 2019, the institution decided to invest in our Tiger Prism workplace data analytics software, after our trusted partner recommended it as a tool for its voice analytics and call reporting needs.

 Regarding the backstory, the college’s IT Services team set out replacing the site’s legacy systems 10 years ago, and have since refreshed the entire campus LAN, implemented Cisco and a full Unified Communications and Collaboration (UC&C) suite, plus replaced its legacy fibre provision and old CAT5 cabling.

 As part of this large-scale overhaul, the college has also employed Tiger Prism to provide a ‘single pane of glass’ through which to observe and evaluate the adoption and usage success of its tech investments.